anki-geo/ultimate-geography/README.md

   Any edits you make to the built-in templates of the _Ultimate Geography_ note type will be reverted on upgrade.
 Same goes with the CSS styles that are shared by all the templates.

-  One way to workaround this and preserve your changes is to  first duplicate the note type and switch all the cards to the new note type in the Anki browser.
-You can then make your template and style changes in the duplicate note type without affecting the original note type.
+  One way to workaround this and preserve your changes is to first [clone the note type](https://docs.ankiweb.net/#/editing?id=adding-a-note-type) and switch all the cards to the new note type in the Anki browser.
+You can then make your template and style changes in the cloned note type without affecting the original note type.
 The next time you upgrade, all the cards will switch back to the original note type, but you can easily switch them back to your customised note type in the Anki browser.

   > Note that you may have to update your custom templates and styles afterwards to stay in line with the built-in templates.

-- **Adding or removing a template**

-  We're getting into dangerous territory here, but you should be able to make this work by duplicating the default note type as explained in the previous point, _Customising the templates and their styles_.

-  The difference is that, when you import the deck and/or when you switch back the cards to your customised note type, you may see a dialog box asking you to match the templates of one note type to the templates of the other note type.
-(This same dialog box appears when importing the extended deck [on top of the standard deck](#levelling-up-from-standard-to-extended).)

-  As long as you map the templates that Anki asks you to match correctly, you should be fine.
-However, we strongly recommend that you try this out in a separate Anki profile first.
+  A word of caution ⚠️: the above workaround is not guaranteed to work, so you may want to back up your local deck before upgrading by first exporting it with CrowdAnki.

 ### Changes that get reverted 😬